joakimk/memo/readme.txt

 You can find out more about here: http://github.com/joakimk/memo/wikis/memo

+Installation:
+Just unzip it and open index.html.
+I recommend that you use it in fullscreen mode on small devices.

 Known bugs:
 * You can't have two items with the same name.